adfergy/AdventOfCode2019/README.md

 Part B was done by computing the bearing to each visible asteroid, ordering by this bearing, and recursively doing so as more asteroids become visible.

 Day 10 was also the first time I used an import.
 I have tried to stay away from this and use only the prelude.
 The import was only to make computing the set difference of two lists easier.

+### Day 11

+Day 11 saw more use of the IntCode machine.
+Implementing a little robot that coloured the squares of a co-ordinate system.
+This required a similar implementation as day 7, where the IntCode machine is paused and re-started.
+Naturally I originally had my co-ordinate system a mirror image of the one implemented by the IntCode program given.